-All pictures and illustrations shown are for reference purposes only.
-All information, specifications and illustrations in this manual are based on the latest information available at the time of printing and are subject to change without notice.
+The information, specifications and illustrations in this manual are based on the latest information available at the time of printing.
 While the authors have taken due care in the preparation of this manual, nothing contained herein:

 - Modifies or alters in any way the standard terms and conditions of the purchase, lease, or rental agreement under the terms of which the equipment to which this manual relates was acquired. - Increases in any way the liability to the customer or to third parties.